tlevine/dada.pink/disseminate/tu-delft.rst

     A brief summary (maximum 250 words) of the thesis work or the final assignment (to be) done for your Bachelor’s programme, including information on the credits earned, grade, and full workload.

+In my present research, I am obtaining hundreds of thousands of spreadsheets and exploriing what possibilities emerge when I look at all of them.

+tens of thousands of spreadsheets at once in order to develop software tools to unlock the value in disparate data....
+Specifically: Seraching, data quality, metadata.
+Also, the effect of data cataloging software on the usage of data.

+Felienne

 5)
 ^^^^^^^^